FrancescoPalma/CodeClan_Assignment_1/README.md

 #### Day 2
 Today I didn't have enough time to start coding for I participated in an amazing series of talks about Webpack and Xamarin.iOS.
 Therefore, I've decided to draw a final design plan for the app.
 Tomorrow I'm going to start coding to focus my efforts on the back-end side of the project.

+#### Day 3
+Today I've spent most of the day working on the back-end.
+The tests pass, I've created the database and its tables, I've set up the skeleton of the app by organising folders and files and I've inserted the seed data.
+I've decided to try building a further functionality: **Income**.
+I want my app to display the running total of the expenses as well as the income (per month) in order to calculate a final balance.
+So far no real obstacles even though I am still in the process of trying to keep my focus on a 'step by step' aproach without falling into the trap of 'overthinking' or 'overengineering'.
+One functionality at a time, it's my current motto.
+A lesson I learnt today is that planning is important - planning _well_ is actually **fundamental** - and I like it even though at the end it's even more important to start coding, see the outcome and making the appropriate changes accordingly.

 (In Progress)